Transia-RnD/xrpld-publisher/py/README.md

 Keep the key files in a secure but recoverable location, such as an encrypted USB flash drive.
 Do not modify its contents.

-Use ephkey1.txt key and manifest to generate validator lists.
+Use ephkey1.txt key and manifest to generates validator lists.

 * Add the hex-encoded public key from your [pubkeys.txt file](#validator-list-publisher-keys) to `[validator_list_keys]`

 ### Validator Client